TurtleRover/tcs/README.md

  * Working UART
  * Python and JavaScript requirements

-## How to build & install
+## How to install
- * Unpack archive to a directory which is served by Apache
+ * Unpack archive with prebuilt frontend to a directory which is served by Apache

+## How to build
  * Run `yarn install`
  * Run `npm run build`